-Technology continues to advance at a rapid rate and it doesn’t show any signs of stopping.
-As we find ourselves with increasingly technological lives through the use of smart devices and mobile phones, business is also changing.
-The method by which we approach starting businesses, seizing opportunities and optimising our already established organisations has drastically shifted over the past 30 years – almost entirely due to how technology has changed society.
+Technology continues to advance at a rapid rate, as we increasingly use smart devices and mobile phones, we also notice our business is changing.
+The method by which we approach starting businesses, seizing opportunities and optimising our established organisations has drastically shifted over the past 30 years.
+Almost entirely due to how technology has changed society.

-In this post, the team at BSPOKE aim to explore exactly what growing technologies have done to modern business and in turn, how organisations can use these changes to develop, grow and prosper.
+In this post, the team at BSPOKE Software explore exactly what growing technologies have done to today’s organisations.
+We’ll find out how organisations can use these changes to develop, grow and prosper.

-Above all, successful business is heavily reliant on communication.
-Whether it’s between team members, suppliers or the organisation and its customers, communication is the foundation for business development and success.
-The advent of the current technological era has completely changed how we communicate and in turn, altered business structure and opportunities entirely.
+Successful businesses rely heavily on communication.
+Whether it’s between team members, suppliers or the organisation and its customers, communication is the foundation for business success.
+The advent of the current technological era has completely changed how we communicate and in turn, altered business structure and opportunities.

-After the telephone was the internet and in particular, email.
-Emails have become a staple of business communication, enabling the all but instantaneous transfer of messages and files.
-This has a huge impact on how modern businesses operate, enabling remote work from anywhere with an internet connection which might not have been possible with the patchy and unreliable nature of telephone signals.
+Emails have become a staple of business communication, enabling all but instantaneous transfer of messages and files.
+This has a huge impact on how modern businesses operate, enabling remote work from anywhere with an internet connection.

 After email, instant messaging services specifically designed for business use became popular.
 Platforms like Slack have seen a surge in popularity over recent years, enabling businesses to work in real-time and avoiding the growing issue of lost emails and cluttered inboxes.